 - Conclusion: Empower Your Core Today

-Why Core Strength Matters for Women
+Why a Yoga Sequence for Core Strength Matters for Women

 - Better Posture: A strong core counters slouching from desk jobs, reducing spinal strain.